barelief/freeTransform-processing/README.md

 Copy it to your libraries forlder
 ~~or use built-in Contribution Manager [screenshot link]~~

-## Call to action
+## Need your feedback

 Feel free to optimize or add new features.

-This lib needs your comments, code optimization, other improvemens.
+This lib needs your comments, code optimization and other improvemens.

 Check [Prototypes](https://github.com/barelief/freeTransform-processing/tree/master/prototypes) to see how FreeTransform is constructed from separate sketches

 Please use it and give feedback in [Issues](https://github.com/barelief/freeTransform-processing/issues) section

 See [Roadmap](https://github.com/barelief/freeTransform-processing/tree/master#roadmap) for details

 Thank you!